 The definition given below is applicable only to C++ implementations that treat all atomic objects as though they are volatile or quasi volatile.
 (For compilers that perform only per-thread analysis, not global analysis, quasi volatile is sufficient.)
 In this setting we can relate abstract and hardware executions by means of the map of accesses described in Section 4.4.
-The key insight is that this allows us to consider semantic dependencies at the level of the machine code, where they are much more tractable.
-Using this approach, we demonstrate that OOTA cycles cannot form in the C++ implementations addressed by this paper.
+The key insight is that this allows us to consider dependencies at the level of the machine code, where they are much more tractable.